pydata/xarray/xarray/datatree_/README.md

   or through `__get/setitem__` access, e.g. `dt['path/to/node'] = DataTree()`.
 3) Create a tree from a dictionary of paths to datasets using `DataTree.from_dict()`.

+### Development Roadmap

+Datatree currently lives in a separate repository to the main xarray package.
+This allows the datatree developers to make changes to it, experiment, and improve it faster.

+Eventually we plan to fully integrate datatree upstream into xarray's main codebase, at which point the [github.com/xarray-contrib/datatree](https://github.com/xarray-contrib/datatree>) repository will be archived.
+This should not cause much disruption to code that depends on datatree - you will likely only have to change the import line (i.e. from ``from datatree import DataTree`` to ``from xarray import DataTree``).

+However, until this full integration occurs, datatree's API should not be considered to have the same [level of stability as xarray's](https://docs.xarray.dev/en/stable/contributing.html#backwards-compatibility).

+### User Feedback

+We really really really want to hear your opinions on datatree!
+At this point in development, user feedback is critical to help us create something that will suit everyone's needs.
+Please raise any thoughts, issues, suggestions or bugs, no matter how small or large, on the [github issue tracker](https://github.com/xarray-contrib/datatree/issues).

 [github-ci-badge]: https://img.shields.io/github/workflow/status/xarray-contrib/datatree/CI?label=CI&logo=github